-When it comes to homeownership, maintenance is one of the jobs residents dread most.
-However, maintaining the condition of your home and your major working systems can be easier — and considerably less expensive — than repair and replacement.
+When it comes to homeownership, maintenance is one of the jobs homeowners dread most.
+However, maintaining the condition of your home and your major working systems can be easier, and considerably less expensive, than repair and replacement.
 Most typical maintenance tasks don’t require a large investment and are easy to remember when you keep them on a predictable schedule.
-Learn more about the benefits of low-cost home maintenance and the tasks you should routinely complete to keep your home in the best shape possible.
+Learn the benefits of home maintenance and the tasks you should routinely complete to keep your home in the best shape possible.

 Benefits of Home Maintenance

 Maintenance tasks aren’t an enjoyable way to spend your weekend, but you know your home functions properly and remains attractive when you take care of it the way you should.
 The chores you complete for home maintenance usually take little time and are well worth the effort.
 Instead of procrastinating, consider these benefits of keeping up with your home maintenance chores.

 Extend Your Home’s Lifespan